Alaska's Vehicular Homicide and Manslaughter Laws and Penalties

 The difference between manslaughter and second-degree murder is a matter of degree.
 And the dividing line isn't always clear.
 However, in general, second-degree murder requires proof of a more culpable mental state than recklessness (the mental state for manslaughter).

-• Criminally negligent homicide.
 Criminally negligent homicide is a class B felony.
-A conviction generally carries up to ten years in prison and a maximum $100,000 in fines.
+A conviction generally carries up to ten years in prison and a maximum of $100,000 in fines.

-• Manslaughter.
 Manslaughter is a class A felony.
-Convicted motorists generally face up to 20 years in prison and a maximum $250,000 in fines.
+Convicted motorists generally face up to 20 years in prison and a maximum of $250,000 in fines.

 Murder, manslaughter, and negligent homicide are serious criminal charges.
 If you've been arrested for a driving-related killing—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.